Thursday, November 22, 2012

 "Eve Llyndorah was born in Scotland and came to Canada when she was a child.
 She graduated from the Nova Scotia College of Art and Design and has continued to work as a jewelry designer and goldsmith in Canada and Europe.
 Eve was a key member of the original team of potters that was the early eighties at The Dunes.
 She currently resides on the Island of Llyndorah in British Columbia where she creates, with the assistance of her partner Ray Lipovsky, the stunning pieces of one-of-a-kind jewelry that are available in the Gallery.
 Eve has been an associate of the gallery since its inception, and The Dunes continues to be the main outlet for exhibiting her work."

-A video interview with Peter is a good introduction to his operation.
+A video interview with Peter is a good introduction to The Dunes.
 As well an article by The Guardian tells of how the business has evolved over time.

 Friday, January 27, 2012